RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/01-Customer_Flow - Day 1.md

 - Send email to operations team about new customer
 - Automatically provision the customer's account

 Landing page is just a ***page hosted by the publisher***.
-In this hackathon we will be using Landing page implemented in aka.ms/SaaSAccelerator repository.
+In this hackathon we will use the Landing page implemented in aka.ms/SaaSAccelerator repository.

 ### SaaS Offer Purchase Flow in Depth